10 Best Weekend Getaways from NYC

 What I loved best:

-Dining at Butterfield, the on-site restaurant, was my personal highlight, especially great farm-to-table dishes that showcase local ingredients.
+Farm-to-table dishes at Butterfield, the on-site restaurant, was my personal highlight.

-To reach Shelter Island House, we took the ferry from Greenport.
-The ride was just a few minutes across the Peconic Bay before landing on Shelter Island (in total, it took us 2.5 hours from New York City).
+No, I didn't forget Long Island!
+For this weekend getaway, we took the ferry from Greenport.
+The ride was just a few minutes across the Peconic Bay before we landed on Shelter Island (to be precise, in total, it took us 2.5 hours from New York City).

-We were here for a late summer getaway and I thought the Oysters ‘R’ Here in September was especially fun.
+We were here for a late summer getaway and I thought the Oysters ‘R’ Here (all-you-can-eat oyster festival) in September was especially fun.
+I sure enjoyed the abundance of seafood.

 To book, check availability or prices for the 4-star Shelter Island House.